burnedpopcorn/sonic3air-webport/README.md

 Read [EXTRACTING.md](https://github.com/burnedpopcorn/sonic3air-webport/blob/main/EXTRACTING.md) for that (if you really want to)

 ### MODS!
-Not sure if mods work, but you can access the mods folder and then restart the game if you exit within the main menu
+This port does have A.I.R. mod support, but you can only access the mods folder by exiting the game within the main menu, and then restarting it after you uploaded your mod of choice
+> Also, you can download Higher Quality Music Files within this File Manager by pressing Extra Downloads -> Install Anyway

 ![image](https://github.com/burnedpopcorn/sonic3air-webport/blob/main/images/s3airfiles.png)